Rebilly/api-definitions/README.md

 #### Validate

-Run `redocly lint` to validate the definitions.
+Run `npx @redocly/cli lint` to validate the definitions.